 Mahurangi Regatta anniversary weekend 2060

-‘This is all quite depressing!’ was presumably not the sentiment Rod Oram had intended to invoke from his audience.
+It presumably was not the sentiment Rod Oram had intended to invoke in his audience:

 It was mostly downhill from there.
 Perhaps if even a few of the attendees had read the recommendations, or had read Oram’s report commissioned into the future of Makaurau—particularly his sublime scenario, Auckland Anniversary Day, Monday 26 January 2060—the ensuing discussion might have been useful.

 Instead it was mostly a venting of indignation at the supposed stupidity/duplicity of the government, in supposedly largely rejecting the commission’s recommendations.
 The fact that the recommendation to retain the existing jurisdictions was a clearly-confessed expedient—to allow implementation in time for the 2010 elections—wasn’t allowed to get in the way of a good story: Six local councils, it seems, has now become the Holy Grail.

 Regardless of whether there are six or thirty local councils—or much less whether certain short-sighted, self-serving Rodney councillors succeed in their bid for secession—the Mahurangi needs to plan its future.

 And to visualise: